PKCubed/OpenChime/README.md

 I, the creater of OpenChime, am happy to help you solve any problems you have.
 Email me at peterdooga@gmail.com, or join my discord server, https://discord.gg/ZqP9ERJ.

-This project is not released and is not guarenteed to work on every device.
+This project is not yet  released and is not guarenteed to work on every device.

 Tips:
 When using linux and some software (such as snowflake ssh), use ctrl+shift+x, ctrl+shift+c, and ctrl+shift+v instead of ctrl+x, ctrl+c, and ctrl+v